Heathrow Terminal 2: Non-alliance airlines

+Several other non-aligned airlines operated from this terminal until they stopped flying to Heathrow.
+Flybe flew to this terminal from 25 March 2017 until 5 March 2020 when the airline filed for administration.
+Flybe relaunched from this terminal until it entered administration again in 2023.
+Widerøe operated from this terminal until it moved its operations to Stansted Airport on 25 March 2023.
+Sky Express operated from Terminal 2, until moving operations to Gatwick Airport on 31 March 2023.

 Ground transport

 Inter-terminal transport

 Terminal 2 is connected by an underground walkway to Terminal 3.
 Terminals 4 and 5 can be reached by the free Elizabeth line or Heathrow Express rail service.
 London Underground services can also be used to transfer to Terminals 4 and 5 (the former requiring a change of train at Hatton Cross), but this service is only free to Oyster card holders and those paying via contactless.

 In addition, numerous buses ply between the Central Bus Station (for Terminals 2 and 3) and the other terminals.
 However, using the train service is much quicker and easier for passengers with luggage.
-The bus service is free between terminals.
+In June 2021, free bus travel between terminals ceased.

 Road links

 As part of the two central terminals at Heathrow, it is well linked to the M4 motorway via the M4 spur road and through a tunnel under the north runway.

 Rail links

 Bus links

 Terminal 2 is accessible to both bus and coach services from Heathrow Central bus station.

 There are also several coach services operated by National Express operating to other London airports such as Gatwick, Stansted and Luton; and other cities in the United Kingdom.